sumaddury/Hack3-Water-Quality/README.md

 # Hack3-Water-Quality
 This repo contains all the code used to program our algorithm and some site features.
+1. The Water Quality Detector algorithm determines whether a water sample is potable (safe to drink), based on 9 different characteristics of water, including ph, solid    concentrations, etc.
+2. The map program uses html to code a customizable map into our website.

+Here is our website link: https://qualitydepth.com